MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/failover-clustering-overview.md

 ---
 # Failover Clustering in Windows Server and Azure Stack HCI

-> Applies to: Azure Stack HCI, version 20H2; Windows Server 2019, Windows Server 2016
+>Applies to: Windows Server 2022, Azure Stack HCI, version 20H2; Windows Server 2019, Windows Server 2016

 A failover cluster is a group of independent computers that work together to increase the availability and scalability of clustered roles (formerly called clustered applications and services).
 The clustered servers (called nodes) are connected by physical cables and by software.
 If one or more of the cluster nodes fail, other nodes begin to provide service (a process known as failover).
 In addition, the clustered roles are proactively monitored to verify that they are working properly.
 If they are not working, they are restarted or moved to another node.